 With an average tenure of over 25 years, our management team is one of the most experienced and talented in the industry.
 Our large network of customers, colleagues and other industry experts regard The Seydel Companies as true thought leaders, innovators and problem solvers.
 We’re proud of our reputation and the fact that The Seydel Companies is an employee owned and managed business.

-The Seydel Companies then acquired Seydel-Woolley & Company from Toyo Soda (Japan) and expanded its U.S. domestic fabric weaving and finishing focus to include process chemistry for the paper, packaging, metal working, cosmetic, leather, and animal health and feed industries, and has developed a plethora of patents for products in these application arenas.
+The Seydel Companies expanded to the North American market through acquisitions from Toyo Soda (Japan), Reynolds Chemicals (SC) and Valley Proteins (NC), and expanded its R&D to include water and oil barrier coatings and lubricants for the paper, packaging, metal working, cosmetic, leather, and animal health and feed industries, and has since earned a plethora of patents for products in these application arenas.

 Upon completion of his master’s degree from USC in International Business & Finance, Scotto spent half a decade as a Senior Business Consultant for Arthur Andersen and PriceWaterhouse Coopers where he helped several Fortune 500 companies streamline their global operations by leveraging internet based technologies.
 He has also worked in Argentina for a global financial institution and served four years as Marketing Director for the American Cancer Society, the largest non-profit health organization in the world.
 Scotto is currently the fourth generation President of The Seydel Companies, succeeding his father, grandfather and great-grandfather in this role.
 He is fluent in Spanish, and enjoys travel, skiing, biking and spending time with his wife, Tess, and their three children.